New Jersey Retaliation

 Suppose for example your supervisor touches you inappropriately at what you believe is a work-sponsored event.
 You complain to HR, but nobody responds in a timely manner to your complaint, and then your supervisor fires you for complaining.
 You may be able to establish retaliation.
 Even if it turns out that the inappropriate touching did not take place at a work environment, or is not considered severe enough to count as sexual harassment, you still should not have been retaliated against for filing a complaint with HR.Employers’ Defenses to Retaliation Claims

 Employers can defend against retaliation claims if they can show that they would have taken the adverse action against you regardless of your grievance.
 Suppose, for example, you file a charge of pregnancy discrimination with the EEOC, and get a notice of layoffs.
 It may appear to you to be retaliation.
-However, if the company can prove that several months prior to your complaint the company decided to eliminate a particular product line, and your position was genuinely no longer necessary, it will be harder to establish retaliation.Consult Skilled New Jersey Employment Discrimination Attorneys
+However, if the company can prove that several months prior to your complaint the company decided to eliminate a particular product line, and your position was genuinely no longer necessary, it will be harder to establish retaliation.Consult Skilled Retaliation Lawyers in New Jersey

 PHILLIPS & ASSOCIATES